CSharpTeoMan911/Backend_Server_Application/README.md

 This is a server application that has the function of a student records system.

-This application is a C# .NET Framework 4.8 and you'll need some prerequisites in order to run it in Visual Studio.
+This application is a C# .NET Framework 4.8.
+The application works also with .NET 4.7.
+Versions below .NET Framework 4.7 are not guaranteed to work with this application.

 _______________________________________